idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 ## Self Assessment and Weakness

+### Disagreement answer format

+- Push back good because of blind spots
+- They thought
+- I thought
+- So I
+- And this happened
+- Leanings
+- Afterwords I circled back and they thought

 ### What was the biggest 'mental model' shift you had from IC to manager?

 - Auditing